-Punta la Cueva is one of the nicest Cuban beaches near Cienfuegos and very close to Rancho Luna.
-It’s a nice, quiet sandy beach with clear, calm waters.
+Punta la Cueva is one of the nicest beaches near Cienfuegos and very close to Rancho Luna.
+It’s a nice, quiet beach with clear, calm waters.

 TIP: Bring come insect repellent.
-Sandflies are everywhere in Playa Ancon and they are particularly aggressive.
+Sandflies are everywhere in Ancón and they are particularly aggressive.

 At 25 km south-east of Playa Ancon there’s Cayo Blanco, a tiny island that can be reached by boat from Marina Trinidad.
-The beach, one of the nicest Cuban beaches, is small, but the waters incredibly clear and perfect for snorkeling and diving.
+The beach is small, but the deep-sea incredibly clear and perfect for water sports.

 Boat tours to Cayo Blanco can be booked in one of the many state agencies in Trinidad and they include transportation to the Marina and back, boat ride, lunch and drinks.

 TIP: Go to Cayo Blanco only in perfect weather conditions.
-If it is overcast or windy, the boat won’t stop in the snorkeling spots and you will miss out.
+If it is overcast or windy, the boat won’t stop to allow you swim and you will miss out.

 Looking for more information on Trinidad?
 Read my post “Trinidad, Cuba: The Most Complete Guide.”